-Additional hazards include Pele's hair and other lightweight volcanic glass fragments from the lava fountains that will fall downwind of the fissure vents and dust the ground within a few hundred meters (yards) of the vent(s).
+Additional hazards include Pele's hair and other lightweight volcanic glass fragments from lava fountains that will fall downwind and dust the ground within a few hundred meters (yards) of the erupting fissure vent(s).
 Strong winds may waft lighter particles to greater distances.
 Residents should minimize exposure to these volcanic particles, which can cause skin and eye irritation.

 The Interagency Vog Dashboard (front page) has links to current air quality information, vog forecasts and guidance on how to protect yourself from vog.

 Updated: 6 January 2023